Introduction

 The No Conflict Rule

-- Applies to both actual and potential conflicts
+- It includes both actual conflicts and potential conflicts of interest.

 The No Profit Rule

-- Includes direct financial gains and opportunities arising from the trustee's role
+- It applies to direct financial gains and opportunities arising from the trustee's role.

 Managing Trust Property